 With origins dating back to 1854, Rudall & Rudall is one of the oldest legal firms in South Australia.
-The historic legal practice that helped to shape Gawler continues to serve the community to this day.
+The historic legal practice that helped shape Gawler continues to serve the community today.

 John Rudall